 In comes Information Architecture, if you’re planning to set up a site with tons of pages, then common sense dictates you start by doing a thorough architectural analysis.
 Your website is a living thing that breathes, tasked with one thing — to guide your visitors through a vast expanse of information.

-Meaning, the designing bit isn’t something you just hop into.
+Meaning, the designing bit isn’t something you just hop into — which is why the web design service industry exists.
 You have to give it some careful thought and do some little bit of due diligence.
 The end goal should be to come up with an intuitive navigation system — and to say the least, this doesn’t happen by chance.

 IA is a critical ingredient in this, and that’s because it strives to ensure there’s a balance between users’ desires and business needs.